doganov/filesort-example/README.md

 $ bin/filegen --size=4294967296 in.txt
 ```

-Sort it on disk with small memory footprint:
+Sort it on disk with limited memory footprint:

 ```
 $ bin/filesort --limit=100000 in.txt out.txt